ahmedely/Banking-system/README.md

 7. A graph can be queried by given an edge if this edge exists in the graph;
 8. A graph can be queried if a value is contained by any of its vertex;

-The inheritance, polymorphism and exception handling are also used in the code.
+Topics like Inheritance/polymorphism & exception handling are covered.